KorNatten/gnomes/README.md

-# gnomes
-Some guides for the Gnomes of GnoLand
+# Some guides and info for the Gnomes of GnoLand